grafana/writers-toolkit/docs/sources/review/lint-prose/dictionary.md

 # Grafana Labs' dictionary

-The Grafana Labs documentation squad maintains a dictionary used for spell checking.
+The Grafana Labs documentation team maintains a dictionary used for spell checking.
-The same dictionary is also used to generate some Vale rules from the words metadata.
+The same dictionary is used to generate some Vale rules from the metadata in the word definition.

 The dictionary uses the [Hunspell format](https://github.com/hunspell/hunspell) generated from a Jsonnet template.